Cong welcomes reported move that govt may introduce women's reservation bill | Politics

 Cong welcomes reported move that govt may introduce women's reservation bill

-He also shared a detailed post he made on Sunday to underline how the Congress has been supporting the move.The Congress Working Committee has demanded that the Womens Reservation Bill must be passed during the Special Session of Parliament, he said quoting the CWC resolution that was passed at its meeting in Hyderabad this weekend.Ramesh had on September 17 said former prime minister Rajiv Gandhi first introduced the Constitution Amendment Bills for one-third reservation in panchayats and nagarpalikas in May 1989.
+Congratulations Narendra Modi ji and congratulations to the Modi government, the minister said in the now-deleted post.Ramesh also shared a detailed post he made on Sunday to underline how the Congress has been supporting Womens Reservation bill.The Congress Working Committee has demanded that the Womens Reservation Bill must be passed during the Special Session of Parliament, he said quoting the CWC resolution that was passed at its meeting in Hyderabad this weekend.Ramesh had on September 17 said former prime minister Rajiv Gandhi first introduced the Constitution Amendment Bills for one-third reservation in panchayats and nagarpalikas in May 1989.

 - Country: